Dual Diagnosis: Post-Traumatic Stress and Substance Use Disorders

 PTSD Statistics

 Based on recent data, an estimated 1 in 4 adults in the United States reports suffering from any diagnosable mental disorder in any given year.
-PTSD diagnoses occur in a smaller number of people; however, around 13 million Americans report having a PTSD diagnosis in any year.[2]
+PTSD diagnoses occur in a smaller number of people; however, around one in 20 Americans report having a PTSD diagnosis in any year, with 13 million Americans having PTSD in 2020.[2]

 PTSD and Addiction